AntelopeIO/spring/plugins/usage_pattern.md

 `plugin_shutdown()` is intended to allow the plugins to terminate its processing, for example:

-- cancel timers (typically `boost::asio::steady_timer` or `boost::asio::deadline_timer`
 - stop thread pools (stop the `io_context`, join all threads)
-- disconnect from other plugins if needed (this is probably not needed).
+- cancel timers, e.g. `boost::asio::steady_timer` or `boost::asio::deadline_timer`
+  - Normally this should not be needed.
+If the timers are running on the thread pool then stopping the thread pool is sufficient

 #### Rules to follow in `plugin_shutdown`